 The carbon offset strategy to reduce greenhouse gas emissions (GHGs) has resulted in a thriving carbon market.
 Since 2007, industrial facilities have been regulated to lower greenhouse gas emissions.
 One way they can meet their obligations is by buying carbon offset credits from those who voluntarily lower emissions.
 For farmers, this presents an opportunity.

 By following agricultural protocols designed to reduce greenhouse gas emissions, farmers can earn carbon offset credits, which can then be sold back to industrial facilities in the carbon market.
 The protocols support land stewardship practices that improve efficiency, productivity and sustainability.
-Farmers currently earn offset credits through two protocols: the Conservation Cropping Protocol (CCP) and the Nitrous Oxide Emissions Reduction Protocol (NERP).
-These protocols support reductions in GHGs that result from new or improved practices in conservation cropping and fertility management.
+Farmers currently earn offset credits through the Conservation Cropping Protocol (CCP).
+This protocol supports reductions in GHGs that result from new or improved practices in conservation cropping and fertility management.

 Carbon offsets accumulate over larger areas, larger livestock numbers, over time, or when several types of practices are combined in one agricultural operation.
 For many farmers, the paperwork and verification required for regulation of offset credits can be overwhelming.
 In addition, the volume required for the carbon offset program limits the bargaining power of many farmers.
 These market realities along with the administration involved mean that many farmers are missing out entirely.

 We believe that farmers who are taking care of the land and ensuring the sustainability and advancement of agriculture worldwide should be rewarded.
 That is why Farmers Edge has incorporated carbon offsets into our Smart Solutions.
 As a Farmers Edge client, you are now eligible to receive monetary returns for your best practices in farming and land stewardship.

 We manage the paperwork so you can manage the farm